 The designer shall utilize an approved engineering plan (if available) or a specific purpose survey as the base for all plan drawings.

-The designer shall conduct a tree survey showing the location of all existing trees 6” DBH or greater and the location of native plant associations for the site being designed.
+The designer shall conduct a tree survey showing the location of all existing trees and the location of native plant associations for the site being designed.

 Submittals